CIRCULARKA/DevSpectorServer/README.md

 # TODO
 ## Desktop
 - Implement all server features (in progress)
+- Make main menu button in ModernMenu.cs have own icon resource inside the style
 - Resolve all temporary solutions: SoftwareInfoViewModel.cs (UpdateDeviceInfo)
 - Resolve weird bug at ModernMenu.cs (OnInitialized)
 - Automate the process of subscribtion view models to app events (done halfway)